Yoga for health and happiness? YES 🙌!

 The Happiness Curve is the title of a 2018 self-help book by Jonathan Rauch, but it also refers to the actual happiness curve that inspired the book!
 According to this article in Medium, the curve illustrates that people tend to be at their happiest in their early teens and then after they turn 60.
 Throughout our twenties, thirties, and forties, we tend to be less happy than we are during those other periods.
 People get progressively less happy after their late teens until they are about 45, and the process begins to reverse.

-It means there are a lot of you out there who need some extra happiness in their lives.
+There are a lot of you out there who need some extra happiness in their lives.
 Who wants to wait around until they hit a certain age to feel better?
 Not us!

 We’re not here to dispute the science behind the happiness curve, but we happen to believe in the power of taking control of your own happiness.
 And with power yoga workouts ready and waiting for you literally anywhere and everywhere via bulldog online, you can take your happiness into your own hands!